aws/aws-cdk/packages/@aws-cdk/aws-ses/README.md

 ### Configuration sets

 Configuration sets are groups of rules that you can apply to your verified identities.
-A verified identity is a domain, subdomain, or email address you use to send email through Amazon SES When you apply a configuration set to an email, all of the rules in that configuration set are applied to the email:
+A verified identity is a domain, subdomain, or email address you use to send email through Amazon SES.
+When you apply a configuration set to an email, all of the rules in that configuration set are applied to the email.

+Use the `ConfigurationSet` construct to create a configuration set:

 ```ts
 declare const myPool: ses.IDedicatedIpPool;